 The point is then that the Pharisees, being themselves lovers of money, were behaving to the people Jesus was welcoming exactly like the rich man was behaving to Lazarus.
 And, just as the steward was to be put out of his stewardship, and was commended for taking action in the nick of time to prevent total disaster, so the Pharisees, and anyone else tempted to take a similar line, are now urged to change their ways while there is still time.
 All Jesus is asking them, in fact, is to do what Moses and the prophets would have said.
 As Luke makes clear throughout, his kingdom-mission is the fulfilment of the whole story of Israel.
 Anyone who understands the law and the prophets must therefore see that Jesus is bringing them to completion.
 (200-01)

-13. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2013, titled “Abraham’s Bosom“; Russ Hewitt, a blog in 2016, “Charles Dickens, Lazarus, and the Rich Man.”
+14. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2013, titled “Abraham’s Bosom“; a sermon in 2019, “Jesus, the Dishonest Manager“; Russ Hewitt, a blog in 2016, “Charles Dickens, Lazarus, and the Rich Man.”

 Reflections and Questions

 1. If this is borrowed from a folktale, and taking into account that Jesus mentions only Abraham and not God, can we make the Good News that Jesus is the only one who can bridge such a chasm through the forgiveness of the cross?
 Sin does create a chasm between us and God which no person can cross.
 Only God can bridge it by sending the Son into the world.